 “The woman Matthews writes letters which show her to be a person of an odious mind.” – Sir Maurice Hill

 Once upon a time it was fair to say that Jessie Matthews was one of the most famous women in the country.
-Before the Second World War she was easily Britain’s biggest film star by far.
-Today, except for the eldest amongst us and a blue plaque on the wall of the Blue Post pub on the corner of Berwick Street, she is now almost completely forgotten.
+Before the Second World War she often voted Britain’s favourite film-star.
+Today, except for the eldest amongst us and a blue plaque on the wall of the Blue Post pub on the corner of Berwick Street, she is now almost forgotten.

 She was born on March 11 in 1907, in a small, cramped and overcrowded flat above a Butcher’s shop in Soho’s Berwick Street.
-Matthews was the sixth of eleven children and her father was a costermonger in the market for which Berwick Street is still famous.
+The sixth of eleven children her father was a costermonger in the market for which Berwick Street is still famous.
 Twenty years later, with elocution lessons having removed her natural cockney accent, the saucer-eyed actress took the West End by storm.

-In 1927, already a star, Jessie Matthews was booked to perform in the 29 year old Noel Coward’s new revue This Year of Grace.
+In 1927, at the age of twenty already a West-End star, Jessie Matthews was booked to perform in the 29 year old Noel Coward’s new revue This Year of Grace.
 Her co-star in the production was a bespectacled and short comic actor called Sonnie Hale who was married to the regally beautiful blonde actress called Evelyn Laye.
 Laye was seven years older than Matthews and was an extraordinarily popular West End singer and actress at the time.